rust-lang/reference/src/patterns.md

 > &nbsp;&nbsp; | [_PathInExpression_]\
 > &nbsp;&nbsp; | [_QualifiedPathInExpression_]

-Range patterns match values that are within the closed range defined by its lower and upper bounds.
+Range patterns match values that are within a range defined by its lower and upper bounds (if any).
 For example, a pattern `'m'..='p'` will match only the values `'m'`, `'n'`, `'o'`, and `'p'`.
+A pattern `1..` will match values equal to or greater than 1, but not 0 (or negative numbers, for signed integers).
 The bounds can be literals or paths that point to constant values.

 A pattern a `..=` b must always have a &le; b.
 It is an error to have a range pattern `10..=0`, for example.